 The Crown may have a duty to consult with Indigenous communities in order to satisfy its responsibilities with respect to potential adverse impacts of projects on asserted or established Aboriginal or treaty rights.
 This Guide is not intended to fully describe how any such duty, if triggered, may be discharged.
-However, the Crown may delegate the procedural aspects of consultation to proponents, and recognizes a corresponding responsibility of Indigenous communities to participate in this process, make their concerns known and respond to efforts to address their concerns.
-To the extent that any Crown duties of consultation are triggered for a particular project, the Environmental Screening Process set out in this Guide describes some of the actions and procedural aspects of consultation that proponents are required to take with respect to consultation with Indigenous communities.
+However, the Crown may delegate procedural aspects of consultation to proponents, and recognizes a corresponding responsibility of Indigenous communities to participate in this process, make their concerns known and respond to efforts to address their concerns.